Oppo: VOOC/SuperVOOC

+VOOC cable, comes in three variants, 6.5 amp 10 volt, 10 amp 10 volt and 13.7 amp 11 volt, respectively.

 HyperTone camera systems

 In November 2023, at Paris Photo 2023, OPPO and Hasselblad revealed their collaboration to develop the next generation of HyperTone camera systems in 2024, focusing on aesthetics and computational photography.
 These systems will debut in upcoming Find series flagship smartphones, promising users "an unparalleled mobile imaging experience".

-In 2023, the World Intellectual Property Organization (WIPO)’s Annual PCT Review ranked Oppo's number of patent applications published under the PCT System as 9th in the world, with 1,766 patent applications being published during 2023.
+In 2023, the World Intellectual Property Organization (WIPO)'s Annual PCT Review ranked Oppo's number of patent applications published under the PCT System as 9th in the world, with 1,766 patent applications being published during 2023.

 Criticism

 Serving area of several Oppo brands according to the official site of Oppo, OnePlus and Realme:

 Germany

 In 2022, Finnish telecommunications equipment supplier Nokia filed a lawsuit accusing Oppo of using its technology patents without paying a license fee.
 In August, a German court halted sales of Oppo smartphones.

 India

 Oppo has also faced challenges in India, a market it expanded into in 2014.
 In July 2022, the Indian government announced a fine of 43.8 billion rupees ($550 million at the time) against Oppo's local subsidiary for tax evasion.